African Chicken Peanut Stew

 - 1/4 to 1/2 cup of chopped cilantro

-1 Heat the vegetable oil in a large soup pot set over medium-high heat.
+1 Brown the chicken.
+Heat the vegetable oil in a large soup pot set over medium-high heat.
 Salt the chicken pieces well, pat them dry and brown them in the oil.
 Don't crowd the pot, so do this in batches.
 Set the chicken pieces aside as they brown.

-2 Sauté the onions in the oil for 3-4 minutes, stirring often and scraping any browned bits off the bottom of the pot.
+2 Sauté the vegetables.
+Sauté the onions in the oil for 3-4 minutes, stirring often and scraping any browned bits off the bottom of the pot.
 Add the ginger and garlic and sauté another 1-2 minutes, then add the sweet potatoes and stir well to combine.